5 Worst Messy Trees for the Lazy Landscaper

 This tree has very large, heart-shaped leaves, which look incredibly lush and well-groomed during the spring and summer.
 They almost look too perfect, like drawings where each leaf is painstakingly reproduced.

 They also produce fluffy white flowers and long, skinny seed pods.
 And they are home to the catalpa worm.
 Make that worms.

-A single tree can be covered in thousands of these grotesque little creatures, which earns the tree the nickname of "fish bait" tree.
+A single tree can be covered in thousands of these grotesque little creatures (which are actually caterpillars), earning the catalpa the nickname of "fish bait" tree.
 The worms make excellent bait . . . but you won't have much time to go fishing if you have one or two of these trees.